-SQUAD CRITERIA PACKET
+SQUAD PACKET

-Publish a "Squad Criteria" packet pre-approved by your administration.
+Publish a "Squad" packet pre-approved by your administration.
 If administration knows that you have established these regulations, their confidence in your credibility as a coach will increase and you will have laid the groundwork for their support in critical situations, if ever needed.
 Then give the packet to students and parents to review before students join your squad.
+They need to know what kind of commitment it takes to be a active member of the Speech & Debate squad.
 Insist on their signatures of commitment to these guidelines.
-A "Squad Criteria" packet might include:
+A "Squad Packet" might include: